60+ biomarkers.

 • Bicarbonate

-The Difference: Standard GP Test vs Agency Health
+The Difference: Standard Blood Test vs Agency Health

 Agency Health gives you the complete picture.
-We analyse 60+ biomarkers from a single blood draw - 5 to 8 times more comprehensive than a standard GP check-up.
+Your Agency doctor reviews 60+ biomarkers from a single blood draw - 5 to 8 times more comprehensive than a standard blood test.

 • 8-12 basic markers